Inequality of Opportunity and Income Redistribution: Theoretical Framework

 where $\pi$ denotes the probability that the best performer won, and $1-\pi$ is the probability that the best performer lost.
 In other words, $\pi$ represents the probability that the outcome is merit-based, while $1-\pi$ represents the probability that the outcome is luck-based.
 Thus, we often refer to $1-\pi$ as our measure of the degree of luck in the environment, which we use to compare redistribution choices across different luck conditions in our experiment.

 In an interior solution to (\ref{eq_exp_ut}), the optimal level of redistribution is

 Equation \eqref{eq_opt_y} highlights that redistribution depends on both the spectator preferences about the fair share of earnings for the lower- and higher-effort worker ($f_i$) and how likely it is that the outcome was due to luck ($1-\pi$).
-Provided $f_i<1/2$, the optimal level of redistribution is increasing in $1-\pi$.
+Provided the fair share for the lower performance worker satisfies $f_i<1/2$, the optimal level of redistribution increases in $1-\pi$.
 In other words, the more likely it is that the better-performing worker lost, the more spectators redistribute.
-When performance solely determines the winner (i.e., $1-\pi=0$), spectators redistribute the fair share to the loser, $r_i^* = f_i$.
-When outcomes are due to pure luck (i.e., $1-\pi = 1/2$), spectators equalize earnings and choose $r_i^* = 1/2$.
+When performance solely determines the winner ($1-\pi=0$), spectators redistribute the fair share to the loser, $r_i^* = f_i$.
+When outcomes are due to pure luck ($1-\pi = 1/2$), spectators equalize earnings and choose $r_i^* = 1/2$.